 I value kindness, which I share with my students on a daily basis.
 I teach and encourage social emotional learning, foster successful learner traits and promote a culture of kindness.

-I have always loved kindness quotes and wearing t-shirts with positive messages to school to promote kindness, so I have also created a collection of clothing with the theme: Let Kindness Shine, and kindness-themed gifts in my Kindtastic Gifts Etsy shop.
+I have always loved kindness quotes and wearing t-shirts with positive messages to school to promote kindness, so I have also created a collection of clothing with the theme: Let Kindness Shine.
+These tees and hoodies, along with mugs, jewelry, and many other kindness-themed gifts can be found on this website under Shine Shop, in my Kindtastic Gifts Etsy shop, and at my Kindtastic Gifts Amazon Store.

-I live in beautiful central British Columbia, Canada, and enjoy spending school holidays and summers travelling or enjoying the outdoors with my husband and grown family.
+I enjoy writing, reading, hiking, travelling and enjoying the outdoors with my husband and grown family.

 I love getting feedback on my books or shirts, seeing photos of students reading or wearing "Let Kindness Shine" shirts, or getting updates on how your kindness initiatives are going.